 Amazon Alexa, Google Assistant, and IFTTT allow you to set a wide range of automation features and programs.
 You can make all of your smart home devices interact with each other to make life a lot easier.

-Both Nest and Hive offer the same level of automations and voice control using popular platforms like Alexa, Google Assistant, and IFTTT.
+Both Nest and Hive offer the same level of automation and voice control using popular platforms like Alexa, Google Assistant, and IFTTT.

 Hive doesn’t offer a whole lot of energy-saving features, nor are there a lot of reports available online.